-Check out this insightful video on Spark Tutorial For Beginners
+Check out this insightful video on Spark Tutorial for Beginners:

-- Apache Spark: It is an open source, Hadoop compatible fast and expressive cluster computing platform
+- Apache Spark: It is an open-source, Hadoop-compatible, fast and expressive cluster computing platform.

-- Transformation: It is an operation on an RDD such as filter(), map() or union() that yields another RDD.
+- Transformation: It is an operation performed on an RDD, such as filter(), map(), or union(), which yields another RDD.

-- Action: It is an operation that triggers a computation such as count(), first(), take(n) or collect().
+- Action: It is an operation that triggers a computation such as count(), first(), take(n), or collect().

-- Partition: It is a logical division of data stored on a node in a cluster
+- Partition: It is a logical division of data stored on a node in a cluster.

-- Spark context: It holds a connection with spark cluster management
+- SparkContext: It holds a connection with Spark Cluster Management.

-- Driver: The process of running the main() function of an application and creating the SparkContext is managed by driver
+- Driver: The process of running the main() function of an application and creating the SparkContext is managed by the driver.

 exampleAccumulator = sparkContext.accumulator(1)